 LTC Robinson’s ensembles have performed for significant events throughout the United States and Asia, serving as a key communications tool for the Senior Mission Commander while providing music in support of our Allied Partners.
 During his four years in Washington, LTC Robinson’s ensembles participated in such events as the 44th Presidential Inauguration, the dedication of the National World War II Memorial, the State Funerals of President Ronald Reagan and President Gerald Ford, the nationally televised “Christmas in Washington,” the Kennedy Center Honors, and “A Capitol Fourth,” as well as performances with the National Symphony Orchestra, Baltimore Symphony Orchestra, and Akron Symphony Orchestra.

 LTC Robinson holds a Bachelor of Science in Music Education from Hartwick College and a Master of Music in Conducting from the New England Conservatory of Music, where he was a student of Frank Battisti.
-LTC Robinson is a member of Phi Mu Alpha Sinfonia, the World Association of Symphonic Bands and Ensembles, and the Adjutant General Corps Regimental Association.
+LTC Robinson is a member of the Recording Academy, the World Association of Symphonic Bands and Ensembles, Phi Mu Alpha Sinfonia, and the Adjutant General Corps Regimental Association.

 CSM Daniel (Dan) Brimhall has served as Support Group Leader for The U.S. Army Field Band since 2021.
 He previously served as Information Management Officer, interim administrator for Army Bands Online, Section Leader, small group Team Leader, and as an Army musician in the Concert Band of The U.S. Army Field Band.